numberscope/frontscope/doc/making-a-visualizer.md

 parameter.
 Type errors are announced by the UI next to the relevant input field.

-The second is storing a function in the `validate` property of a parameter, and such checks concern only that single parameter.
-For example, a parameter typed as an integer may run a validation to check if the integer entered is positive.
-Any errors on such checks will immediately be displayed to the user next to the relevant parameter entry field.
+The second is storing a function in the `validate` property of a parameter (in the paramDesc structure); such checks concern only that single parameter.
+For example, a parameter typed as an integer may run a validation to check that the integer entered is positive.
+Any errors or warning messages from such checks will immediately be displayed to the user next to the relevant parameter entry field.

 The third is an opportunity to check global consistency among many parameters.
 For example, it may be that the number of items in two separate list parameters must be equal.
 Such checks can be performed in the function `checkParameters()`, which is called whenever parameters are changed by the user, giving you a chance to check the parameter values and prompt the user to correct any invalid ones.
-Errors generated by such checks are displayed at the top of the parameters panel, and may be less immediately visible to the user, for which reason these should be avoided if type-checking or the `validate` property will suffice.
+In this function, you can provide errors or warning messages to be displayed at the top of the parameters panel by placing them in the returned status object.
+You may also or instead put errors or warnings next to a specific parameter: suppose the parameter is named `speed`.
+Then you can write `this.statusOf.speed.addWarning(message)`, for example.
+Note that if you add an error to any specific parameter, you should also make sure that checkParameters returns an invalid status.

 By the time checkParameters() is called, the visualizer's sequence should be sufficiently initialized that you can depend on its `first` and `last` (index) values, in case you need those for validation.
+(And hence, checkParameters() will be called again if the sequence changes.)
 On the other hand, the sketch will not necessarily yet be available.
-You can do sketch-dependent validation in [`setup()`](#set-up-the-visualizer-often-used), as described below, but you won't be able to prompt the user for corrections at that point.
+You can do sketch-dependent validation in [`setup()`](#set-up-the-visualizer-often-used), as described below.
+At that point, errors you add to the parameters or the visualizer's `validationStatus` won't block the new parameters from taking effect as they would if handled in checkParameters(), but at least the person running the visualization will be notified.

+Finally, note that checkParameters is called with _tentative_ parameter values and is not guaranteed that those parameter values will actually be loaded into the visualizer.
+So (a) only access the values through the passed-in `params` object, not thhrough the visualizer itself, and (b) don't start setting up for visualization using those values: leave that to one of the set-up functions discussed below.

 -   **p5 Template:** Make sure that the step size is positive.